Mike Sirianni

 Sirianni attended Mount Union College, where he was a wide receiver on the school's first NCAA Division III Football Championship-winning team in 1993.
+He also competed on the school's track and field team, where he was a four-time conference champion in the triple jump.
 He worked as an assistant coach for Mount Union in 1996 and 1997 on teams that won two more NCAA Division III national titles.

 Mike is the brother of Philadelphia Eagles head coach Nick Sirianni.